thennothinghappened/WYS-Documentation/Global Scripts/aivl_event_auto_difficulty_change.md

 aivl_event_auto_difficulty_change(1);
 ```
 The above code will cause Squid to say a line about turning up the difficulty.
-This function is called when the player dies or wins a level, and controls Squid's lines in response to that.
+This function is called when the player dies or wins a level and the difficulty is changed, and controls Squid's lines in response to that.